availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 > Machine (https://github.com/Project-OSRM/osrm- backend) (OSRM) (Luxen & Vetter,
 > 2011), Valhalla (https://github.com/valhalla/valhalla), and pgMapMatch
 > (https://github.com/amillb/pgMapMatch) (Millard-Ball et al., 2019).
 A notable exception
-> in FMM is that it alsoimplements an earlier method called ST-Match (Lou et al., 2009)
+> in FMM is that it also implements an earlier method called ST-Match (Lou et al., 2009)
 > which is a simpler stochastic model compared toHMMs for faster matching of
 > large tracks.
 >
 > Barefoot, FMM, and pgMapMatch are three tools explicitly designed for map
 > matching, whereasGraphHopper, OSRM, and Valhalla are designed as general-purpose
-> routing frameworks with a map matchingimplementation as an additional algorithm
+> routing frameworks with a map matching implementation as an additional algorithm
 > on top.
-There are also differences in the used programming languagesand
+There are also differences in the used programming languages and
 > interfaces.
 Table 1 gives an overview of these state-of-the-art OSS tools and
 > our own novel implementation“Map Matching 2”.F I G U R E 3 Didactic example of a
 > correctly matched track.
-The red recorded measurements are matched tothe most
+The red recorded measurements are matched to the most
 > probable road positions (i.e., candidates, marked by green cross-marks).
 This
-> leads to the lightblue lineshowing the correctly matched route.
+> leads to the lightblue line showing the correctly matched route.

 ### OSRM